 Photo credit: Flickr – Stas

-We therefore strongly advise against this solution, although there is one exception: if you are staying downtown in a hotel with parking.
+We therefore strongly advise against this solution, with one exception: if you are staying downtown in a hotel that offers parking.
 In this case, if the hotel is in the heart of a ZTL, you will have to make arrangements in advance with the reception to obtain an exemption and sometimes book a parking sport in advance for an additional fee.

 Parking in Naples: free street parking

-In the white-lined parking spaces, you can park for free.
+You can park for free in white-lined parking spaces.
 But here again, we do not recommend this parking solution in Naples, since it forces you to drive in the city center and these spots are quite competitive, there is little chance you will be able to return to your original spot after a day of traveling.

 Park in a secure parking lot in downtown Naples

-Parking in Naples in a closed car park is a good idea.
+Parking in downtown Naples in a closed car park is a good alternative.
 You won’t escape Neapolitan traffic, but you’ll at least be able to leave your car for days on end, with complete peace of mind, and actually parking in your spot will be easier as well!